rokapapucs/rokapapucs.github.io/_posts/2018-03-15-no-bake-lemon-cheesecake.md

 **Combine the components**

 1. Retrieve the base from the refrigerator.
-2. Pour the cream on the biscuit base.
+2. Pour the filling on the biscuit base.
 Smooth is as much as you can.
-3. Dollop lemon curd on the top of the cream layer, preferably in little spots.
+3. Dollop lemon curd on the top of the filling, preferably in little spots.
-4. With the handle of a spoon, or a chop-stick, draw lines through the cream and lemon curd dollops.
+4. With the handle of a spoon, or a chop-stick, draw lines through the filling and lemon curd dollops.
 Use your creativity to create marble patterns.
 5. Refrigerate overnight.

 ## Variations